-Aligning with best practices and playing our part to support a healthy, vibrant and safe community, beginning August 1st within the cities of Calgary and Edmonton, Goodwill Industries of Alberta is aligning with local governments, as the two noted cities are mandating that face coverings are to be worn in all public spaces.
+Aligning with best practices and playing our part to support a healthy, vibrant and safe community, beginning IMMEDIATELY, Goodwill Industries of Alberta is aligning with provincial governments, as health services are requiring that facemasks are to be worn in all public spaces.

-This means that all shoppers in Calgary & Edmonton must wear a face covering upon entering Goodwill stores.
+This means that in accordance with Provincial Government Health Guidelines, all shoppers in Alberta must wear a facemask upon entering Goodwill stores.